Use of Collaborative Forums at London Bridge Station

 Arrangements for the Integrated Schedule Board require review

 The initial contract model put in place required a high degree of interaction between schedules to create a single integrated schedule.
-Workshop attendees felt that initially NR was somewhat over-optimistic about delivery capability and that this led to a lack of transparency and that poor personal behaviors and dynamics developed in meetings of the Integrated Schedule Board (ISB) as a result.
+Workshop attendees felt that initially Network Rail was somewhat over-optimistic about delivery capability and that this led to a lack of transparency and that poor personal behaviors and dynamics developed in meetings of the Integrated Schedule Board (ISB) as a result.
 In addition, it is understood that Project Directors did not feel that Management Board oversight of the DPF/ISB was appropriate as the Management Board were not sufficiently well informed around the programme to provide effective challenge.
 The initial collaborative arrangements were reviewed with Partners after 18 months and this led to changes in the contract model and in the ISB structure in order to improve collaboration and performance.
 Partners acknowledged that “programme was king” and the integrated schedule was crucial, but that initial execution had been poor.
 Following this, the ISB scope was much more limited to give/gets only with two separate programmes run and the Delivery Partners Forum was created.

 War Room resource requires consistent and appropriate level of experience

-The NR Project Manager leading the War Room should always possess the appropriate level of experience and knowledge.
+The Network Rail Project Manager leading the War Room should always possess the appropriate level of experience and knowledge.
 Some concerns were expressed that, on occasion, this has not been the case with his/her level of experience varying from very experienced to relatively inexperienced.
 The pool of suitably experienced individuals should be extended by developing people.
 Shadowing should last several shifts, not just one.

 Effective detailed planning meetings require full engagement of all Partners